leontoeides/indicium/README.md

 # Indicium

 A simple search engine for collections (Vec, HashMap, BTreeMap, etc) and key-value stores.
-Includes capability for autocomplete.
+Features autocompletion.

-There are many incredible search engines available for Rust but many seem to require compiling a separate server binary or are too heavy for my use-case.
+There are many incredible search engines available for Rust.
+Many seem to require compiling a separate server binary or are too heavy for my use-case.
 I also couldn't find options for searching structs and collections, hence `indicium`.